General Motors Technical Center: Retrospective

 Writers have described the Tech Center as one of Saarinen's best-known works, alongside such structures as the CBS Building, Dulles International Airport Main Terminal, Gateway Arch, and TWA Flight Center.
 The Detroit Free Press called it "a marriage of good design and innovative technique" in 2003, and a guidebook that year said that "much of the newer work seems ungainly after the serene splendor of the original".
 The New York Times said the next year that the complex "has maintained its futuristic air", while another writer for the same paper said the design "represents the last era in which GM was actually a design leader".
 Nicolai Ouroussoff of the Times characterized it as an early deviation from the predominant "form follows function" design philosophy.
-Other observers described the design as reflecting GM's business and said it highlighted the diversity and degree of customization in Saarinen's designs.
+Other observers described the design as reflecting GM's corporate identity and said it highlighted the diversity and degree of customization in Saarinen's designs.
 Conversely, Jayne Merkel said in 2006 that the buildings' large sizes made the design "overwhelming" and detracted from the individual details.

 Upon GM's centennial in 2008, Automotive News said the complex had long "been extolled as a fitting place for technological visions to spring into reality", but that it could have just as easily been a nondescript, utilitarian campus.
 Alice T. Friedman, writing in 2010, called it "a dazzling demonstration of what a glamorous American modernism could be".
 Friedman and the preservation organization Docomomo International said that the water tower contributed to the complex's camera-ready' pictorial sleekness".
 Brynnar Swenson wrote in 2015 that the Tech Center "is a monument to the postwar corporation" and that it "highlights how important managerial and technical labor would become for this new economic form".
+A 2026 article for Wallpaper magazine stated that the design "still has the power to impress" because of both the small architectural details and the complex's massive scale.